 There is no vaccine or cure for HIV.
 People with HIV take medications, called antiretrovirals, that help them stay healthy.
 People with HIV who take antiretrovirals can live long and healthy lives.
 If HIV isn’t treated, it can lead to AIDS and eventually death.

 Antiretroviral medications treat HIV by attacking the virus at different points in its life cycle and preventing HIV from replicating.
 They don’t eliminate HIV completely from the body, but they can keep the amount of HIV in the body at a low level.
-This prevents damage to the immune system and helps the immune system recover from any damage caused by HIV.
+This limits damage to the immune system and helps the immune system recover to some extent from any damage caused by HIV.
 It also prevents the person living with HIV from transmitting HIV to anyone else.

 It is recommended that people start antiretroviral therapy immediately after being diagnosed.
 Research shows that people who start treatment early can expect to have a normal lifespan, particularly if diagnosed soon after they’ve been infected.
 That’s one reason frequent testing is so important.